 3. What Can You Expect After Surgery?

 Your body will need to adjust to the bodily changes made during surgery.
 Because your stomach is now smaller, it’s important to introduce solid foods slowly to avoid digestive problems.
-Your bariatric surgeon will place you on a liquid diet for a week or two, whereby you can begin introducing soft and then more solid foods 30 days after surgery.
+Your bariatric surgeon will place you on a liquid diet for a week or two, whereby you can begin introducing soft and more solid foods 30 days after surgery.

 4. How Much Weight Loss Can You Expect?